Crossover experiment (chemistry): Inorganic chemistry

 Mechanisms in inorganic and organometallic chemistry are often complicated and difficult to determine experimentally.
 Catalytic mechanisms are particularly challenging to study in cases where no metal complex at all aside from the pre-catalyst can be isolated.
-In the 2013 themed issue of Dalton Transactions entitled “Mechanistic Organometallic Chemistry,” guest editor Robert H. Crabtree recounts a story in which at the midpoint of 20th century the founder of metal carbonyl hydride chemistry referred to organometallic mechanisms as “chemical philosophy.”
+In the 2013 themed issue of Dalton Transactions entitled “Mechanistic Organometallic Chemistry,” guest editor Robert H. Crabtree recounts a story in which at the midpoint of the 20th century the founder of metal carbonyl hydride chemistry referred to organometallic mechanisms as “chemical philosophy.”
 The themed issue goes on to present seventeen examples of modern mechanistic studies of organometallic reactions.
 In many cases, crossover experiments, isotope scrambling experiments, kinetic isotope effects, and computational studies are used in conjunction to clarify even a few aspects of an organometallic mechanism.

 Crossover experiments provide such uniquely useful insight into inorganic mechanisms that on occasion unusual isotopes are employed for an essential crossover experiment.
 In the work of E.L.
 Muetterties on dirhenium decacarbonyl, a crossover experiment was carried out using ^{185}Re and ^{187}Re to determine the mechanism of substitution reactions of rhenium carbonyl dimers.
 Mass spectrometry was used to distinguish between these isotopes in the products.
 In the same study, crossover experiments were also carried out using ^{13}CO and ^{12}CO.
 Isotopic enrichment from an initial isotopic distribution of ^{63}Cu and ^{65}Cu was studied in isotope crossover experiments recently carried out by V.V.
 Fokin on copper(I)-catalyzed azide-alkyne cycloadditions.
 The results of these experiments lead to the conclusion that the catalytic cycle of this important click reaction involves a dinuclear copper intermediate.